AI Transform: Let the Model Decompose Your Prompt, Not a Template

 information, not marketing copy."

 The template produces a role.
-The model produces a writing philosophy and voice specification that actually guides the output.
+The model produces a writing philosophy and a voice specification that actually guides the output.

 The six sinc bands